kwodzicki/video_utils/README.md

 This package provides a few command line utilities for some of the core components.

-#### Conversion of MakeMKV Output
-###### MKV\_Cron\_Convert
-Automated converting can be done using the `MKV_Cron_Convert` utility.
-The utility is designed to look through one (or more) directory for `.mkv` files and transcode them, one at a time, to a designated output directory until no more remain in the input directory.
-All options available in the `videoconverter`class can be set in the script.
-Set up a cron job to call this script and simply place new files into the designated input folder(s) and let your computer take care of the rest.
-For more information use the `--help` flag when running the utility.

 #### Commercial Removal
 ###### comremove
 Commercials can be removed using the `comremove` utility, which allows for input of a Mpeg Transport Stream file (.ts), with some extra options for `.ini` file specification and CPU limiting.